 The last of the women ‘s significant nutrients is folic acid.
 If a woman takes sufficient folic acid prior to and during pregnancy, this can help to avoid significant congenital disabilities in the brain and spine of her baby.
 Folic acid can also be of added value to men and women of any age.
 Any research has found that folic acid can help reduce heart failure, stroke, some cancers, and likely Alzheimer’s.

 Supplements containing folic acid may ease hot flashes in postmenopausal women.
 Folic acid deficiency has been assumed to lead to increased homocysteine levels, which in turn lead to increased risk of bone fractures, osteoporosis, and decreased bone mineral density.
-Food sources include broccoli, asparagus, bananas, orange, peas, nuts, breads, cereals, wholegrain flours, and fortified foods produced from folic acid.
+Food sources include broccoli, asparagus, bananas, orange, peas, nuts, bread, cereals, wholegrain flours, and fortified foods produced from folic acid.

 The Recommended Dietary Allowances of these Nutrients for Women –